- Way to produce metadata

 ^(.*?) - (.*?)$

-If whole clip title matches to the expression then group values are used as appropriate metadata fields.
+If whole video title matches constructed expression then group values are used as appropriate metadata fields.
 Otherwise no metadata is added.

 Metadata can be overridden on URL basis.
-This can be done by extending clip URL by pairs
+This can be done by extending video URL with pairs

 field is metadata field name prepended with